jimporter/mettle/doc/writing-tests.md

 });
 ```

-In fact, "ordinary "fixtures use their own factory: `auto_factory`.
+In fact, even "ordinary" fixtures use their own factory: `auto_factory`.
 The
 following code snippets are equivalent:

 ```c++